GregoryPauwelsGP/ReCAP_handson/README.md

 ## 6. Value help
-🧩 Adding Value Help for Authors in the Create Book Popup

-To enable Value Help (F4 help) for the Authors field in the popup used to create a book, several additions were made.
+Adding Value Help for Authors in the Create Book Popup.
+To enable Value Help for the Authors field in the popup used to create a book, several additions were made.

 ### Add Annotations for Author Value Help